mikosken/RefactoringAssignment/Game/README.md

 IScoreStore.
 In addition in-memory configuration was used to enable specifying appsettings during test initialization.

+## Implementing new games

+By having a well defined game interface, and a game manager that automatically detects new injected games, it's easy to add new games.

+1. Implement IGame/IGameState, a configuration class if needed and add to appsettings.
+2. Inject new game implementation in Program.cs.
+3. Done!

 ## An example run

 Here is an example run of the original program, and the refactored version